 It allows you to overwrite the original exposure reading from the light meter.
 As you’ve seen throughout this article, it’s not always perfect and you may need to lighten or darken a little.

 For example, if you have a very bright scene such as in the snowy landscape below, the camera might underexpose your subject because it’s calculating the exposure for the majority of the white.

 To have a correctly exposed subject under these circumstances, you can tell your camera to add a step.
-Using the exposure compensation, you would set it to +1 EV or +2 EV.
+Using the exposure compensation in manual mode, you would set it to +1 EV or +2 EV.

 It works the same way for the opposite problem.
 If you have a mostly dark background, the camera will overexpose it causing bleached blacks and an overly bright subject.

 For a perfectly deep black and a well-exposed subject, you should set the exposure compensation to -1 EV or -2 EV.

 As you can see, which metering mode you use depends on the scene you’re shooting and what sort of light you’re dealing with.

 A good way to learn is simply to practice.
 Take several shots of the same scene – one with spot metering, one center-weighted, and so on.
 That way you can see how each mode changes the exposure.